developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 One of the most common things that applications need is secrets.
 Secrets are sensitive information that the application needs to function properly.
-This can be database passwords, API keys, or any other sensitive information the app needs to function correctly.
+This can be database passwords, API keys, or any other sensitive information the app uses to function and communicate with all the relevant external services.

-In Kubernetes, the most common way to pass secrets to the application is by creating a Kubernetes Secret resource.
+In Kubernetes, the most common way to pass secrets to the application is by creating a [Kubernetes Secret resource].
 This resource is a Kubernetes object that stores sensitive information in the cluster.
 The application can then access this information by mounting the secret as a volume or by using environment variables.